12 Perfect Employment Cover Letter Examples + Templates

 Similarly, when applying to work as a bartender at a restaurant, you would be looking for the “restaurant manager.”
 There is also a reasonable probability that you will locate the appropriate person under the “Team” part of the organization’s website, which is another approach to finding their name.
 If you’re still having difficulties finding it, call the business and ask for this information.

-A bad example of salutation is:
+A bad salutation is:

 It can set you off on the wrong foot.
 You do not want to send a message that the receiver is unimportant.

-However, you can’t go wrong with something like this:
+You can’t go wrong with something like this:

 Dear Dr. Johnson,